NeilByrne97/theory-algos-project/README.md

 ## Preprocessing
 Certain steps must be taken before an input can be put through the hash.
 Each of these steps are outlined in Section 5 Preprocessing.
-# Padding The Message
+### Padding The Message
 The reason for padding is to ensure that the message is a multiple of 1024 bits

 PICTURE OF CODE

-# Parse message into the message blocks
+### Parse message into the message blocks
 Once padded the message must be broke into blocks of 1024 bits

+PICTURE OF CODE

-3. Set initial hash value.
+### Set initial hash value
+Before the hash computation begines and initial hash value <H<sup>(0)</sup> must be set to a 64 bit word. _These words were obtained by taking the first sixty-four bits of the fractional parts of the square root of the first eight prime numbers_.

+PICTURE OF CODE

+## Running the programme
+# Environment
+The only requirements to run this programme is a C compiler.

 ## References